In this tutorial, we will update the layout of our

 Design The List Row

-For the type, we will use three icons, one for each specific type (sit down, take-out, delivery).
+For the type, we will use three icons, one for each specific type (

 Note : You can use whatever icons you wish